 The other thing to consider with Wufoo is that the platform is distinct and different from SurveyMonkey, the massively popular survey platform.

-Both Wufoo and SurveyMonkey are owned by Momentive and, to minimize potential conflicts, there are some features that SurveyMonkey offers that may never be available on Wufoo.
+Momentive owns both Wufoo and SurveyMonkey, and, to minimize potential conflicts, there are some features that SurveyMonkey offers that may never be available on Wufoo.